djlawenda/foam/docs/study/k8s/k8s_fundamentals.md

 way to determine which container becomes available first inside a pod.
 The use of InitContainers can order startup, to some extent.

-Init container, which must complete before app containers will be started.
+[[Init container]], which must complete before app containers will be started.
 Should the init container fail, it will be restarted until completion, without the app container running.